 What is in this leaflet

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you using Voltaren* Ophtha against the benefits they expect it will have for you.
+Your doctor has weighed the expected benefits of you using Voltaren Ophtha against the risks this medicine could have for you.

 If you have any concerns about using this medicine, ask your doctor or pharmacist.